 - The International Congress of Speleology in Switzerland, 1997, awarded Images Below second place for the best speleo publication produced during the preceding four years

 If stock is limited, for example with a single copy of a second-hand book, it will be assigned to UK stock.
-If you require posting to an address outside the UK, selecting your options may not allow an order to be placed, even though stock is available.
+If you require posting to an address outside the UK, you will not be able to place this order, even though stock is available.
+We regret this, but the software has limitations.
 If this is the case, please contact us to enable the options you require.

 Please see our FAQs relating to deliveries, and the Delivery page linked from the bottom of each page, before placing your order if time is an important element for your order.